Agoric/documentation/main/ertp/api/mint.md

 # Mint

-Holding a Mint carries the right to control issuance and destruction of purses and payments containing `assetDescs` of a particular currency.
+Holding a Mint carries the right to control issuance and destruction of purses and payments containing `units` of a particular currency.
 Purses and payments associated with a particular assay can only transfer value to others using the same mint.

 ## makeMint

-### makeMint(description, makeConfig)
+### makeMint(allegedName, makeConfig)

-- `description` `{String}` - Description of the mint; becomes part of the label, and is used by the `descOps` to identify `assetDescs` authorized/acknowledged by the mint
+- `allegedName` `{String}` - Description of the mint; becomes part of the label used by the `unitOps`
 - `makeConfig` `{MintConfigMaker}` - Default is for a basic fungible configuration
 - Returns: `{Mint}`

-`makeMint` takes in a string description as well as a function to make a configuration.
+`makeMint` takes in an allegedName as well as a function to make a configuration.

-This configuration can be used to add custom methods to assays, payments, purses, and mints, and it also defines the functions to make the "mintKeeper" (the actual holder of the mappings from purses/payments to "asset descriptions"--`assetDescs`) and to make the "asset description operations"--`descOps`
-(the object that describes the "extent operations" `extentOps` of how `assetDescs` are withdrawn or deposted, among other things).
+This configuration can be used to add custom methods to assays, payments, purses, and mints, and it also defines the functions to make the "mintKeeper" (the actual holder of the mappings from purses/payments to `units`) and to make the `unitOps` (the object that describes the "extent operations" `extentOps` of how `units` are withdrawn or deposited, among other things).

-`descOps` must be compatible with the type of asset managed by the mint.
+`unitOps` must be compatible with the type of asset managed by the mint.

 ```js
 import { makeMint } from '@agoric/ertp/core/mint';